 - If the UE further indicates support of powerBoosting-pi2BPSK-QPSK-Modified-r18 or powerBoosting-pi2BPSK-QPSK-r18 for any of the bands that comprise the band combination, pPowerClass,c is replaced by pPowerClass,c ∙ ∆pPowerBoost,c, for the one band for which IE powerBoostPi2BPSK-r18 or powerBoostQPSK-r18 is set to 1, where ∆pPowerBoost,c is linear value of ΔPPowerBoost.c as specified in 6.2.4, with the power class according to ue-PowerClassPerBandPerBC-r17 if indicated or ue-PowerClass otherwise.

+- ΔPPowerClass,CA:=

-- ΔPPowerClass,CA = 3 dB for a power class 2 UE when the requirements of default power class are applied as specified in sub-clause 6.2.A.1.3; otherwise ΔPPowerClass, CA = 0 dB;
+- For a power class 2 UE it is 3 dB when the requirements of default power class are applied as specified in sub-clause 6.2.A.1.3; otherwise ΔPPowerClass, CA = 0 dB;

+– For a power class 1.5 UE, it is 6dB when the requirements of default power class are applied as specified in sub-clause 6.2A.1.3; and it is 3dB when the requirements of power class 2 are applied as specified in sub-clause 6.2A.1.3; otherwise ΔPPowerClass, CA = 0 dB;

 NOTE: UE reports ∆PPowerClass,CA when deltaPowerClassReporting-r18 is present, dpc-Reporting-FR1 [7] is configured and the reporting is triggered only by uplink duty cycle exceedance or by return to the powerClass after the duty cycle exceedance.